mdarman4/HomeAutomationWithAI_Jarvis/README.md

 # HomeAutomationWithAI_Jarvis

 It is a smart home assistant inspired by the AI from Iron Man.
 This project uses speech recognition, text-to-speech, and home automation controls to create a responsive and interactive assistant.
 The assistant is capable of recognizing voice commands, processing them using a language model, and controlling smart home devices accordingly.
 The LLM used here is Gemini-pro.
+You can run this on Raspberry Pi.

 ## Features